ksaua/remock/README.md

         }
     }

 This is a bit out of the ordinary, but it's quite powerful.
-This is useful when you inject List or Maps of an interface or a superclass and want to remove some beans from the bean factory.
+This is particularly useful when you inject List or Maps of an interface or a superclass and want to remove some beans from the bean factory.

 Another use-case is for controlling which beans are defined and lifecycled when a @ComponentScan is used.